the1lab/1lab/src/Cat/Displayed/Instances/Family.lagda.md

 Hom-spaces of $\mathcal{C}$.

-In a neutral presentation of [[displayed category]] theory, the collection of objects over $S$ would given by the space of functors
+In a neutral presentation of [[displayed category]] theory, the collection of objects over $S$ would be given by the space of functors
 $[\rm{Disc}(S),C]$, regarding $S$ as a discrete category.
 This is essentially an $S$-indexed family of objects of $C$, hence the name "family fibration".
 To reduce the noise, however, in HoTT we can (ab)use